bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 ## Branch switching from Hopf point to periodic orbits

-In order to compute the bifurcated branch of periodic solutions at a Hopf bifurcation point, you need to choose a method.
-Indeed, we provide three methods to compute periodic orbits:
+In order to compute the bifurcated branch of periodic solutions at a Hopf bifurcation point, you need to choose a method to compute periodic orbits among:

 - [Periodic orbits based on trapezoidal rule](@ref)
 - [Periodic orbits based on orthogonal collocation](@ref)
 - [Periodic orbits based on the shooting method](@ref)

-Once you have decided which method you want, you can call the following method.
+Once you have decided which method to use, you can call the following method.

 ```julia
 continuation(F, dF, d2F, d3F, br::ContResult, ind_bif::Int, _contParams::ContinuationPar, prob::AbstractPeriodicOrbitProblem ;
 	Jᵗ = nothing, δ = 1e-8, δp = nothing, ampfactor = 1, kwargs...)
 ```

 We refer to [`continuation`](@ref) for more information about the arguments.
 Here, we just say a few words about how we can specify `prob::AbstractPeriodicOrbitProblem`.

+- For [Periodic orbits based on trapezoidal rule](@ref), you can pass `prob = PeriodicOrbitTrapProblem(M = 51)` where `M` is the number of times slices in the periodic orbit.

-For [Periodic orbits based on trapezoidal rule](@ref), you can pass `prob = PeriodicOrbitTrapProblem(M = 51)` where `M` is the number of times slices in the periodic orbit.
-For [Periodic orbits based on the shooting method](@ref), you need more parameters.
-For example, you can pass `prob = ShootingProblem(2, par, prob, Euler())` or `prob = PoincareShootingProblem(2, par, prob, Euler())` where `prob::ODEProblem` is an ODE problem to specify the Cauchy problem and `par` is the set of parameters passed to the vector field and which must be the same as `br.params`.
+- For [Periodic orbits based on orthogonal collocation](@ref), you can pass `prob = PeriodicOrbitOCollProblem(Mt, m)` where `Mt` is the number of times slices in the periodic orbit and `m` is the degree of the collocation polynomials.

+- For [Periodic orbits based on the shooting method](@ref), you need more parameters.
+For example, you can pass `prob = ShootingProblem(2, prob, Euler())` or `prob = PoincareShootingProblem(, prob, Euler())` where `prob::ODEProblem` is an ODE problem to specify the Cauchy problem.

 Several examples are provided like [1d Brusselator (automatic)](@ref) or [2d Ginzburg-Landau equation (finite differences)](@ref).